Go Go Gadget

 Head over to my page, What Is The Best Back Shaver?, to read and found out my top three picks for back shaving.
 So much better than this one.

-Shave with a dry back, as this is a must with this type of razor blades.
+Shave with a dry back, as this is a must with this type of razor blade.
 The hair has more of a tendency to just fall away, instead of sticking if it is wet.

 When you have the correct angle you want, make sure to tighten the pivot point.
 Otherwise, it will just move on you.

-Apparently, you can replace the razor heads with certain brands.
+Apparently, you can replace razor heads with certain brands.
 I don’t see the worth in it for me, as I am not a fan of shaving with a face razor for my back hair.

 The Final Shave

 The flaws of this horribly named back shaver are obvious to an experienced back shaver reviewer.